-During the year 2003, work will be completed in applying the regional aquifer simulation model to selected simulation analyses related to surface water and wetland low flow impacts associated with groundwater withdrawals.
+During the year 2004, work will be completed in applying the regional aquifer simulation model to selected simulation analyses associated with groundwater withdrawals.

-The regional groundwater aquifer modeling simulation results, including report documenting the project, is scheduled to be completed during 2003.
+The regional groundwater aquifer modeling demonstration simulation results, including report documenting the project, is scheduled to be completed during 2004.